Euro zone mulls new ways to cut Greek debt mountain

 To bring it back towards the desired level in 2020, Greece could organise voluntary buy-backs of its bonds, he said.

-Because Greek bonds trade at very deep discounts, one euro of money borrowed from the ESM, the euro zone's permanent bailout fund, could reduce Greek debt by 1.5 euros, the official said.
+Because Greek bonds trade at very deep discounts, one euro of money borrowed from the ESM, the euro zone's permanent bailout fund, could reduce Greek debt by 1.5 euros, offering good leverage, the official said.

 A second euro zone official said that while borrowing from the ESM would in itself increase Greek debt, there was another way to reduce it.